twangodev/wisc/docs/index.md

 This is a collection of notes and resources for some courses at UW-Madison.

 !!! warning "Disclaimer"
-    This guide is not updated, endorsed, or approved by the UW-Madison.
+    This guide is not updated, endorsed, or approved by UW-Madison.
 Content may be outdated or incorrect.
     Please refer to the respective departments or instructional staff for the most up-to-date information.

     This is not meant to replace taking notes and creating your own resources, but rather to supplement it.